-The British Medical Association (BMA) requests that the World Medical Association (WMA) supports a proposal, put forward by a network of medical organizations concerned with human rights issues, for the establishment of a new UN post of rapporteur on the independence and integrity of health professionals.
+The British Medical Association (BMA) requests that the World Medical Association (WMA) supports a proposal, put forward by a network of medical organizations\ concerned with human rights issues, for the establishment of a new UN post of rapporteur on the independence and integrity of health professionals.

 It is envisaged that the role of the rapporteur will supplement the work already done by a series of existing UN rapporteurs on issues such as torture, arbitrary execution, violence against women, etc. The new rapporteur would be charged with the task of monitoring that doctors are allowed to move freely and that patients have access to medical treatment, without discrimination as to nationality or ethnic origin, in war zones or in situations of political tension.
-The role of the proposed rapporteur is detailed on pages two, three and four of this submission.

 The original proposal was drawn up by a lawyer, Cees Flinterman, who is a professor of constitutional and international law at the University of Limburg, Maastricht, in The Netherlands.
-It has the support of a range of doctors' organizations listed below, whose interests are in protection of human rights and protection of doctors who act impartially in conflict situations.
+It has the support of a range of doctors' organizations listed below\, whose interests are in protection of human rights and protection of doctors who act impartially in conflict situations.
 This group will be consulting widely and acting with the help of the International Commission of Jurists to interest the United Nations in this proposal.